taranyaelangovan/food-ordering-quikbites/README.md

 # food-ordering-quikbites
 Food Ordering System using PHP and MySQL

-Run the project starting with start.html
+Run the project starting with start.html.
-Database can be creating using the queries in donut.sql
+Database can be created using the queries in donut.sql.